 The ESF of the World Bank under Environmental and Social Standard (ESS)-10 requires stakeholder engagement and information disclosure for the project.
-ESS-10 thrusts on to identifying and engaging the stakeholders, especially the ones affected by the project activities.
+ESS-10 requires identifying and engaging stakeholders, especially the ones affected by the project activities.
 It advises building and maintaining a constructive relationship in order to increase their interest and support for the project and to provide the stakeholders with enough opportunity to record their concerns so that their apprehensions are satisfactorily addressed.